Senegal is one of the few places to see the enigmatic Quail Plover. Photo: Kevin Du Rose.

 In addition to offering a route into the Sahel, Senegal offers a fascinating cultural mix of old French colonialism, vibrant, contemporary cities and nightlife as a backdrop to some exceptional birdwatching.

-Day 1: The tour begins this evening in the capital, Dakar.
+Day 1: The tour begins this evening in Dakar.
 Night in Dakar.

-Day 5: We have the option of a final morning’s birding around Podor before we drive back westwards to the Djoudj National Park, concentrating during the journey for any species we may be missing so far - in this part of the world any roadside stops can and does produce new species and wonderful birding.
-We’ll no doubt arrive at the Djoudj in time for some afternoon birding and to get an initial impression of the delights on offer at this world class wetland.
+Day 5: We’ll have the option of a final morning’s birding around Podor before we drive back westwards to Djoudj National Park, concentrating during the journey for any species we may be missing so far - in this part of the world any roadside stops can and does produce new species and wonderful birding.
+We’ll no doubt arrive at Djoudj in time for some afternoon birding and to get an initial impression of the delights on offer at this world-class wetland.
 Night in Djoudj National Park.